shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/01-chpt1.md

 >\\(\|\mathbf{w}^T \boldsymbol{\epsilon}\| \leq \|\mathbf{w}\|_2 \sigma \sqrt{d}\\).
 >

 In the context of images, small perturbations to pixel values can induce large changes in model predictions.
 For a given portrait, it takes not much of effort to make it not portrait-like any more by perturbing the pixels.
+This is also major reason why Gaussian distribution also fails the game of filling pixels for natural images.
+When fitted to image data through mean and covariance, sampling from a gaussian yields only blurry, unrealistic outputs if using Gaussian approximations.
+The mean can be an indistinct average (like an "average face"), while the covariance captures merely pairwise pixel relationships.

 ----